Do You Know The 4 Key Differences Between Progesterone and Progestins?

 Bioidentical hormones are safe and effective but without the side effects or health risks associated with their synthetic equivalents.

-It helps to know just what your options are and exactly what is in the Pill/Coil/HRT you are using.
+It helps to know just what your options are and exactly what is in the Pill/Coil/HRT you are using and if not sure which hormone you may be lacking then this article gives you more information.

 Topics